 You’ll build deeper connections with the people you support

-Unlike other settings, where people come and go, care home nursing allows you to build real, long-term relationships.
+Unlike other settings, where people come and go, social care nursing allows you to build real, long-term relationships.

-You’ll get to know the people you support - their stories, their goals, their families - and you’ll play a key role in helping them live as independently as possible.
+You’ll get to know the people you support - their stories, their goals, their families - and you’ll play a key role in helping them live as meaningfully as possible.

 With staffing levels based on individual need and excellent Nurse-to-Health Care Assistant ratios, you won’t feel rushed or overstretched.